Relaxed message delivery guarantees to improve performance at the cost of reliability.

 The SQL Server transport has no support for this setting and it is ignored.

-The Azure transports have no support for this setting and it is ignored.
+The Azure Service Bus transport has no support for this setting and it is ignored.